lupyuen/lupyuen.github.io/src/quickjs2.md

     [(Watch the __Demo on YouTube__)](https://youtu.be/lUhrLWvwizU)

 What just happened?
-Let's break it down...
+We break it down...

 ![Blinking a Real LED on Ox64 SBC](https://lupyuen.github.io/images/nim-blink2.webp)